18 Places to Visit Near Amsterdam by Train

 Where to Store Your Luggage When Exploring Places Around Amsterdam

 There are plenty of places to visit around Amsterdam, though they do require hopping on and off a train.
-Therefore you might not want to be lugging around your luggage while you explore around Amsterdam.
-Luckily there are plenty of options to store your luggage.
+Therefore, you might not want to be lugging around your luggage while you explore around Amsterdam.
+Luckily, there are plenty of options to store your luggage.

 INSIDE THE STATION: Amsterdam Centraal has a luggage storage area.
 It is located on the right-hand side of the Ijspassage, after the turnstile.

-This is where things get tricky, to access the luggage storage in the station you need to have a valid train ticket.
-Practically this means you have two options: Option one is to store your luggage before you exit the station (more importantly before you exit through the turnstile); option two is to validate your train ticket and pass through the turnstile with your luggage and hand it over for storage before embarking on your day trip
+This is where things get tricky.
+To access the luggage storage in the station, you need to have a valid train ticket.
+Practically, this means you have two options: Option one is to store your luggage before you exit the station (more importantly, before you exit through the turnstile); option two is to validate your train ticket and pass through the turnstile with your luggage and hand it over for storage before embarking on your day trip

 Open from Monday to Sunday 05.00 AM to 00.45 AM.
 Small lockers cost €7.5 ($7.5) for the first 24 hours, and large lockers cost €11 ($11)

-NEAR THE STATION: If you have exited the station before storing your luggage, pop over to Drop&Go 500 meters from the Antwerp Centraal station.
+NEAR THE STATION: If you have exited the station before storing your luggage, pop over to Drop&Go, 500 meters from the Antwerp Centraal station.
 Open from Monday to Sunday 09.00 to 21.00.
 Storage costs €7 ($7) per piece of luggage.
-The spot is easy to miss, keep your eyes out for the white sign in front of the stairs leading to the underground storage area (see image above, left).
+The spot is easy to miss; keep your eyes out for the white sign in front of the stairs leading to the underground storage area (see image above, left).

 Getting around Amsterdam